Appearance

 What gets shared (and what doesn't)

-Shared: all 45 settings, fully filled in.
+Shared: every setting, fully filled in, plus the profile's execution schedule (its blocked-hours pattern and timezone).
 Every setting you left inherited (blank) is replaced with your own account's current value before the link is created, so the recipient gets exactly the behaviour you intended.

 Not shared: your trading accounts, your channel assignments, and your name or identity.
 The profile's name travels along only as a label the recipient can change.